Start Here

 "Join us — we'll give you leads."

-- Floor calls from strangers calling the office number — who have usually already called every other brokerage and have been chased by 15 agents that day.
+- Floor calls — strangers who already called every other brokerage that came up that day.

-None of these are "leads" in the sense that matters.
-They're contacts.
-Contacts are not leads.
-Leads are not closings.
-The agent who turns the contact into a closing is the one creating the value — which means the agent is doing the work either way.
+Contacts aren't leads.
+Leads aren't closings.
+The agent who turns a contact into a closing is the one creating the value — so you're doing the work either way.

 The Truth That Sets You Free